aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 ## **Updating Charts**
-1. Open an instance of the [Presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation) class containing the chart.
+1. Instantiate a [Presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation) class that represents the presentation containing the chart.
-2. Obtain the reference of a slide by using its Index.
+2. Get a slide's reference through its index.
 3. Traverse through all shapes to find the desired chart.
 4. Access the chart data worksheet.
 5. Modify the chart data series data by changing series values.